-Mindfulness-based cognitive therapy (MBCT) is a type of psychotherapy that combines cognitive therapy, meditation, and the cultivation of an attitude known as mindfulness.
+Mindfulness-based cognitive therapy (MBCT), also referred to as mindfulness-based cognitive behavioral therapy, is a type of psychotherapy that combines cognitive therapy, meditation, and the cultivation of an attitude known as mindfulness.
 Mindfulness is the ability to be fully present and aware of where you are and what you’re doing.
 At our drug rehab in Massachusetts, we believe that teaching mindfulness in therapy for addiction is crucial because it encourages emotional control and stability.
 To help patients develop mindfulness in addiction recovery, we offer them the opportunity to receive our mindfulness-based cognitive therapy in Boston.

 What Is Mindfulness-Based Cognitive Therapy?

 Mindfulness-based cognitive therapy (MBCT) was developed by therapists Zindel Segal, Mark Williams, and John Teasdale to build upon an existing therapeutic approach, cognitive behavioral therapy (CBT).
 They felt that by combining cognitive therapy with a program developed in 1979 by Jon Kabat-Zinn called mindfulness-based stress reduction (MBSR), therapy could be even more effective for people with substance use and mental health disorders.